stolostron/multicluster-global-hub/demos/basic.md

 ## The demo script

 1. Login into the console UI of `hoh` as the `kubeadmin` user.
-The Hub-of-Hubs UI has the same URL as the original ACM URL and it appears as `Red Hat Advanced Cluster Management for Kubernetes` in the list of the cluster applications.
+The Hub-of-Hubs UI has the same URL as the original ACM console URL.

     If you cannot login as `kubeadmin`, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).